 You can hear Ahmadu discuss her perspective in this program:

 Many people reading this may object to the idea of re-thinking zero tolerance approaches to FGCs.
 I understand this reaction, but I urge such readers to do so anyway.
 If we care enough about African women to be concerned about the state of their genitals, we must also be willing to pay attention to their hearts and their minds.
-Even, or especially, if they say things we don’t like.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+Even, or especially, if they say things we don’t like.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.